haikalllp/PurpleNotes/README.md

 ## Important Notes

-- The application requires a local server due to ES module restrictions
+- The application requires a local server due to ES module restrictions, now facilitated by Vite.
-- Data is stored in browser's localStorage
+- Data is stored in browser's localStorage.
-- Clear cache to reset all data
+- Clear cache to reset all data.
-- CSS is organized in modular files
+- CSS is organized in modular files.
-- Styles use CSS custom properties for theming
+- Styles use CSS custom properties for theming.

 ## Troubleshooting

 ### Common Issues

 1. **Module loading errors**
-   - Ensure you're running through a local server
+   - Ensure you're running through a local server, such as Vite's development server.
-   - Don't open index.html directly in browser
+   - Don't open index.html directly in browser.

 2. **Data not persisting**
-   - Check if localStorage is enabled
+   - Check if localStorage is enabled.
-   - Ensure you're not in private/incognito mode
+   - Ensure you're not in private/incognito mode.

 3. **Server already in use**
-   - Check if another server is running on port 5500
+   - Check if another server is running on the designated port.
-   - Close other instances or use a different port
+   - Close other instances or use a different port as configured in `vite.config.js`.

 4. **Style issues**
-   - Clear browser cache
+   - Clear browser cache.
-   - Ensure CSS files are loading properly
+   - Ensure CSS files are loading properly.
-   - Check browser console for errors
+   - Check browser console for errors.
-   - Verify browser compatibility
+   - Verify browser compatibility.

 For more detailed information:
-- See `howToRun.html` for setup instructions
+- See `howToRun.html` for setup instructions.
-- See `docs/architecture.md` for app technical architecture details
+- See `docs/architecture.md` for app technical architecture details.
-- See `docs/update.md` for recent changes
+- See `docs/update.md` for recent changes.